Two television series about private schools have received a certain amount of buzz recently. Gossip Girl airs on CW . NYC Prep is on Bravo.

 NYC Prep

 NYC Prep hit the small screen in June 2009.
 It purports to be a reality show.
-In reality it's very unreal.
+In reality, it's very unreal.

 What's to Like

 The vicarious element is definitely delicious.
 Enjoying some of those neighborhood restaurants only New York seems to have in great abundance is great fun.
-Once again, the boutique and spa scenes reveal the opulence of the life style of the extremely rich.
+Once again, the boutique and spa scenes reveal the opulence of the lifestyle of the extremely rich.

 What's Not to Like

 These children have far too much time on their hands.
 If they were in boarding school in New Hampshire or Connecticut, they would be leading structured lives 24/7.
-Since their parents aren't actively supervising their lives, with the exception of one poor girl's overzealous mother, it's no wonder these kids wander about so aimlessly, spending tons of money which they haven't earned, filling their days with frivolous pursuits with not a care for anything or anyone but themselves.
+Since their parents aren't actively supervising their lives, with the exception of one poor girl's overzealous mother, it's no wonder these kids wander about so aimlessly, spending tons of money that they haven't earned, filling their days with frivolous pursuits with not a care for anything or anyone but themselves.
 This selfish side of growing up rich in Manhattan is kind of hard to take.

 Final Thoughts